Joffrey Baratheon: Character description

-In public, Joffrey is allegedly the oldest son and heir of King Robert Baratheon and Queen Cersei Lannister, both of whom entered into a political marriage alliance after Robert took the throne by force from the "Mad King" Aerys II Targaryen.
+In public, Joffrey is allegedly the eldest son and heir of King Robert Baratheon and Queen Cersei Lannister, both of whom entered into a political marriage alliance after Robert took the throne by force from the "Mad King", Aerys II Targaryen.
 In reality, his biological father is his mother's twin brother, Jaime Lannister.
 He has a younger sister, Myrcella, and a younger brother, Tommen, both of whom are also products of Jaime and Cersei's incestuous relationship.
 Their sole biological grandparents, Tywin and Joanna Lannister, were also first cousins.
+Joffrey is 12 years old at the beginning of A Game of Thrones (1996).

-Joffrey is an amoral sadist who disguises his cruelty with a thin veneer of charm.
-This is best epitomized by his response when his (then) betrothed offends him: Joffrey pronounces that his mother had taught him never to strike a woman, and so commissions a knight of the Kingsguard to hit her instead.
-He enjoys forcing people to fight to the death, and enforces cruel punishments for lesser crimes.
-He has no sense of personal responsibility, blaming failures on others.
+Joffrey is an amoral sadist who masks his cruelty with a thin layer of charm.
+This is best exemplified by his response when his then-fiancée, Sansa, insults him: Joffrey claims that his mother taught him never to strike a woman, and thus he orders a knight of the Kingsguard to strike her instead.
+He enjoys forcing people to fight to the death and enforces cruel punishments for lesser crimes.
+He shows no sense of personal responsibility, blaming others for failures.
 He lacks self-control and often insults his allies and family members.
-He is also impulsive, which frequently leads him to make rash decisions.
-He appears to have virtually no interests other than sadism and extreme violence, paying no attention to actually governing his kingdom or to anything involving sex, even when he is offered exceptionally beautiful women.
-This behaviour could be theorized to be caused by the fact that Joffrey is the product of incest.
-Though he takes pleasure in violence, Joffrey is shown to be a coward when confronted with danger to himself, and often shies away from any real fighting.
+He is also impulsive, which often leads to rash decisions.
+He seems to have virtually no interests other than sadism and extreme violence, paying no attention to governing his kingdom or anything involving sex, even when offered exceptionally beautiful women.
+This behavior could be linked to the fact that Joffrey is the product of incest.
+Though he takes pleasure in violence, Joffrey is shown to be a coward when faced with danger to himself and often avoids real fighting.

-Joffrey is 12 years old at the beginning of A Game of Thrones (1996).